 4. Give Yourself (Or Your Employees) a Bonus

 The life of a small business owner can be a grind and often requires working long hours for little pay.
 If you’ve been burning the candle at both ends and putting all your income back into the business, consider giving yourself a one-time bonus to reward yourself for all the hard work you’ve done.

 Similarly, if you have employees that you want to keep happy, you might want to share the wealth with them — especially if they’ve taken a temporary pay cut to help you build your empire.

 5. Donate to an Important Cause

-  According to the U.S. Small Business Administration, about 75 percent of small business owners donate a portion of their profits to charity each year.
+According to Guardian, about 75 percent of small business owners donate a portion of their profits to charity each year.
 Charitable giving benefits your community and can help you build goodwill for your brand.
 It can also help reduce next year’s tax bill.
 However, since the new tax code makes it more difficult to receive tax deductions from charitable donations, be sure to follow recommended best practices to get the most out of your donations.

 6. Put It in Savings

 If you’re lucky enough to not have debt or any large expenses coming up, save your refund for a rainy day.
 As a small business owner, you know that cash flow can fluctuate, and it’s always helpful to have a cushion in the bank during those lean months.
 If you don’t have a business savings account, considering opening one that pays interest to give your savings a boost over time.